-Trump Just Backed Out of the Iran Nuclear Deal.
+Trump May Back Out of the Iran Nuclear Deal.
 That Could Backfire Massively

 As a result, Trump’s White House may have few options to truly curb Iranian influence on the ground.
 According to Robert Ford, the former U.S. ambassador to Damascus, the U.S. could consider building up Kurdish-led militias in eastern Syria who are America's main partner force in the country, but that would do little to change Iranian influence in Syria’s larger cities in the country’s west.
 “I think the Trump administration will find they don’t have a lot of good levers,” says Ford.
 “Once the Americans and the Israelis made the decision to allow Bashar al-Assad to win the civil war, surprise, they get an entrenched Iranian presence in Syria.
 They go hand in hand,” he adds.

-Elsewhere in the Middle East, countries that had opposed the Iran deal have grudgingly accepted the agreement as a reality.
-Iran’s traditional opponents, such as Saudi Arabia and the UAE, now TK.
-Even in Israel, the security establishment has come to support the continuation of the deal, placing Israeli generals at odds with Prime Minister Benjamin Netanyahu, who supports Trump’s plan to abandon the deal.
+Elsewhere in the Middle East, Iran’s traditional opponents now accept the nuclear agreement as a status quo, and have not publicly called for the deal to be undone.
+Saudi Arabia, for example, called in September for the deal to be "strictly enforced," rather than dropped.
+In Israel, much of the security establishment now supports the continuation of the deal, placing Israeli generals at odds with Prime Minister Benjamin Netanyahu, who backs Trump’s calls to abandon the deal.

-“This decertification business is making them feel WHO? like they have the upper hand internationally because it’s the U.S. for the time being that looks isolated.
+“This decertification business is making [Iran] feel like they have the upper hand internationally because it’s the U.S. for the time being that looks isolated.
 Frankly . . . the only one that seems to be supporting this decision is Prime Minister Netanyahu,” says Dassa Kaye.

 Ali Vaez, an Iran analyst at International Crisis Group, said the Trump administration’s planned “pressure campaign” against Iran could backfire.
 “The administration could usher in what it purportedly seeks to prevent: greater Iranian assertiveness, more regional instability and lower odds of resolving the conflicts in Syria, Yemen, and Iraq — places where Iran is part of the problem and thus, inescapably, must be part of the solution,” he says.